NEW STUDENT ADVISORS ARE THE HEART OF

 Eligibility Requirements

-2. You must be able to complete all commitments for Spring Quarter training, training week, retreat and all sessions during the summer.
+2. You must be able to complete all commitments for Spring Quarter training, Summer Training, retreat and all sessions during the summer.

 4. You must be willing to work long, irregular hours (including some weekends and evenings).